This document is a manual for pcb, the interactive printed circuit board layout system.

 systems, such as Linux, MacOS/X, and Windows.

-While pcb can be used on its own, by adding elements and traces
+While PCB can be used on its own, by adding elements and traces

 manually, it works best in conjunction with a schematic editor such as

-gschem from the gEDA project, as gschem will create a
+from the gEDA project, as gschem

 netlist, make sure all the elements are correct, etc.

-The file in which pcb stores its data ends in .pcb such
+stores its data ends in .pcb

-as myboard.pcb.
-Additionally, pcb reads individual
+reads individual

-element footprints from files ending in .fp and netlists from
+element footprints from files ending in .fp

-files ending in .net.
+files ending in .net

 having your boards professionally fabricated, you will want to export